 Making new glass from recycled cullet saves energy because recycled glass melts at a lower temperature than virgin raw materials.
 Because the materials do not need to be heated as much, less energy is required in the manufacturing process.

 Recycling glass also reduces the need for mining of raw materials.
 Not only does this help in conserving our natural resources, but it also lowers environmental pollution minimising the use of heavy machinery and diesel fuels.

 - The energy saved from recycling just one glass bottle is enough to power a computer for 25 minutes.

 - Fulgurites and obsidian are both naturally occurring glass.
 Fulgurites are formed when lightening strikes sand, and obsidian is created when felsic lava is cooled at a rapid rate.

 If you use glass on a small scale, make sure you place it in your council recycle bin bare of contaminants such as food, plastic lids, cork or metals.

 For larger hauls of glass products such as bottles from parties, used windows and doors from your latest renovation or architectural glass removed from shopfronts and internal walls, call the team at Cheapest Load of Rubbish.

 We recycle all waste where possible by separating every load of rubbish into like materials.
 Each load is then transported to the appropriate transfer station or recycling plant ready for processing and reuse.

-For more information about how we can help you recycle glass, why not give us a call on 9550 1181!
+For more information about how we can help you recycle, why not give us a call on 9550 1181!